tvpian/ACO-RRT-Star/README.md

 # ENPM 661 - Project 5

-For more details, please refer to the project report: [PoseFusion: Multi-View Pose Integration for Comprehensive Action Recognition](./report.pdf).
+For more details, please refer to the project report: [Plan like Ants - Efficient path planning using RRT* and Ant Colony Optimization](./report.pdf).

 ## Team Members
 * Abhijay Singh (UID - 118592619)